Mo-AH/keepout_zones_ros2/README.md

 - nav2_amcl
 Adaptive Monte Carlo Localization (AMCL) is a probabilistic localization module which estimates the position and orientation (i.e. Pose) of a robot in a given known map.

-3.bringup_lanuch (file used for control the whole navigation and localization codes)
+3. bringup_lanuch (file used for control the whole navigation and localization codes)
 - costmap_filter_info_server
 This is used for filter map which is drawn to be kept out when the robot moves ub the map.
 - nav2_lifecycle_manager
 This is used to allows the system startup to ensure that all required nodes have been instantiated correctly before they begin their execution.
 Using lifecycle nodes also allows nodes to be restarted or replaced on-line.

-4.robot_launch
+4. robot_launch
 This file is used for launching the Rviz, tiago robot, the map without keepoutzones, webots environment and bringup file which is reposiblle for the navigation and keepout zones